Spuffynism/hibp-client/README.md

 ## Installation

-hibp-client is available as a Maven artifacto from [Clojars](https://clojars.org/hibp-client).
+hibp-client is available as a Maven artifact from [Clojars](https://clojars.org/hibp-client).

 ## Running tests
 Start a lein repl with `lein repl` and then run: